MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-workspaces.md

 > [!NOTE]
 > Once access is obtained, the ribbon and the More options (...) menu will show **Remove Access** for the same My workspace.
 If you do not remove access by selecting one of these options, access will automatically be revoked for the admin after 24-hours.
 The My workspace owner's access remains intact.

-Once you've gotten access, the My workspace will show up in the list of workspaces accessible from the navigation pane.
+When you got access, the My workspace will show up in the list of workspaces accessible from the navigation pane.
 The icon indicates that it is a My workspace.

+Once you go inside the My workspace, you’ll be able to perform any actions as if it’s your own My workspace.
+You can view and make any changes to the contents, including sharing or unsharing.
+But you will not be able to grant anyone else access to the My workspace.

 ### Designate a default capacity for My workspaces